Guidelines for Staff

 - Ensure that full publication details are included on the copies.

-- Ensure that only students of Avondale College receive copies of the book.
+- Ensure that only students of Avondale University receive copies of the book.

 These limits should also be interpreted as applying to any one student group in a course of study in any one year.
 In other words, a lecturer cannot incrementally copy a whole work, by copying one chapter this week or term, another the next and so on, so that the students receive more than these limits from any one work during the course of their study.